 Scientists discovered that a small group of “super foods” have up to twenty times the antioxidant power of other foods.
-In studies with animals that were fed high-ORAC foods had lower biological ages as measured by memory, balance, and capillary strength.
+In studies with animals that were fed high-ORAC, foods had lower biological ages as measured by memory, balance, and capillary strength.

 Articles Of Interest

-Oxygen free radicals are chemicals that occur naturally in the body by way of oxidation.
+Oxygen free radicals are chemicals that occur naturally in the body by oxidation.
 Just basic daily activities such as digestion, and movement such as walking or exercise is enough to produce oxygen free radicals.
 Exposure to rancid food, polluted air, sunlight and electricity and also from cell phone or microwave use will also induce oxygen free radicals.
 Foods or supplements with a high ORAC score may protect your cells from oxidative stress.

 Studies have shown that eating foods with the highest ORAC rating can increase the amount of antioxidants in the blood by about 10% – 25%.
 According to experts, the result of consuming about 5000 ORAC units per day from fruits and vegetables will have a significant beneficial effect on the blood and tissue anti-oxidants.

 Early findings suggest that eating plenty of high-ORAC list fruits and vegetables…such as spinach and blueberries may help slow the processes associated with ageing in both your body and brain.
-So take note, it might just be possible to reduce the risk of diseases and ageing including senility simply by adding high-ORAC rated foods.
+So take note, it might just be possible to reduce the risk of diseases and ageing, including senility simply by adding high-ORAC rated foods.

 Many studies have shown foods that score high in the ORAC table may protect your cells and their components from oxidative damage.
-My recommendations are that you should eat foods containing at least 3,000 ORAC units a day, which is not difficult, since 1/2 cup of blueberries contain 2,400 units.
-Look at the list below and eat the ones you like, and just a few prunes or raisins every day combined with some of the other highest ORAC rated foods and you are easily on your way to over 3,000.
+My recommendations are that you should eat foods containing at least 3,000 ORAC units a day, which is easy, since 1/2 cup of blueberries contain 2,400 units.
+Look at the list below and eat the ones you like, and just a few prunes or raisins every day combined with some of the other highest ORAC rated foods and you are easy on your way to over 3,000.
 And as noted in the table below, four fruits are at the top of the list.

-Learning how to use and apply the information contained in an ORAC Rating Table is a powerful tool in slowing down the ageing process and protecting yourself from degenerative diseases.
+Learning how to use and apply the information in an ORAC Rating Table is a powerful tool in slowing down the ageing process and protecting yourself from degenerative diseases.

-It makes sense to learn about the ORAC rating, that way you can effectively reduce the number of servings of fruits and vegetables per day and just pick the most nutrient dense varieties.
-This will ensure that you will substantially increase the number of antioxidants and other protective factors in your diet which provides greater protection from free radical damage; considered by many to be one of the leading causes of ageing and degenerative diseases.
+It makes sense to learn about the ORAC rating.
+That way, you can effectively reduce the number of servings of fruits and vegetables per day and just pick the most nutrient dense varieties.
+This will ensure that you will substantially increase the number of antioxidants and other protective factors in your diet, which provides greater protection from free radical damage; considered by many to be one of the leading causes of ageing and degenerative diseases.

 Now that you know the ORAC rating of many healthy fruits and vegetables, you can combine them in various proportions and combinations to suit your taste.
 Here is an ORAC Salad recipe, it supplies over 4,000 ORAC units and tastes delicious.
-You can also make an ORAC smoothie and other nutrient dense foods and drinks.
+You can also make an ORAC smoothie and other nutrient-dense foods and drinks.